The Best Dallas-Fort Worth Specialty Coffee Roasters 2024

 Before founding Ascension, Hayward has had careers in advertising, design, and music, after which he spent ten years developing and managing bars, restaurants, and clubs.

-The idea to open a cafe was a response to what Hayward saw as a lack of good coffee in Dallas at the time.
 A lifelong coffee lover, Hayward took this new goal very seriously, and he’s since become a licensed coffee Q-Grader (i.e. quality grader, a prestigious certification given by the Coffee Quality Institute, a subsidiary of the Specialty Coffee Association of America).

 For this end they support a number of education, medical, and infrastructure development programs, thus giving back to their coffee producers.